 Named to Who’s Who in America and Who’s Who Among America’s Teachers, he spent seventeen summers teaching gifted and talented high school students at the governors programs in Georgia (Governor’s Honors Program), Virginia (Governor’s School for the Visual and Performing Arts), and Missouri (Missouri Fine Arts Academy).
 Dr. McTier also taught high school for one year and continues to hold Texas teacher certification in theatre arts for grades 6-12.
 He also oversees all theatre majors at SHSU pursuing teacher certification.

 Keenly interested in different lands and cultures, Dr. McTier has traveled extensively throughout the U.S. and to 55 countries.
 In 2012, he was a Fulbright Scholar to Kosovo, where he taught Aesthetics at the University of Prishtina and directed Njerëz Me Shresa Të Thyera (“Men with Broken Hopes”) at the National Theatre.
 Upon returning, he served a three-year appointment on the Fulbright National Review Committee for the Balkans.
 In 2016, he received an NEH grant to participate in the Summer Institute “American Muslims: History, Culture and Politics” in Washington, D.C.
-He recently finished a year abroad as a Fulbright Scholar to Romania with assignments in Bucharest (fall term) and Cluj (spring term).
+He recently finished a year abroad as a Fulbright Scholar to Romania with assignments at the University of Bucharest and UNATC in Bucharest (Fall 2016) and Babeș-Bolyai University in Cluj (Spring 2017).

 Ph.D., Theatre History and Criticism, University of Texas, 1995

-Thesis: A Crisis In Criticism: A Defense Of Two “Postmodern” Productions
+Thesis: A Crisis In Criticism: A Defense Of Two “Postmodern” Productions, Oscar Brockett, Supervisor

 M.A., Theatre, Indiana University, 1984

-Thesis: The Emergence Of London’s Illegitimate Theatres during the Early Eighteenth Century
+Thesis: The Emergence Of London’s Illegitimate Theatres during the Early Eighteenth Century, Leigh Woods, Supervisor

 A.B., Drama, Honors Program, University of Georgia, 1981

-Thesis: Drama Certification and Georgia’s Solution: The Drama Specialist
+Thesis: Drama Certification and Georgia’s Solution: The Drama Specialist, Faye Head, Supervisor

 Texas Teacher Certification: Secondary Theatre Arts, Grades 6-12